 In a rapidly changing workforce, the best leaders are those who take the time to reflect on their approach and continually add to their toolkit.
 That’s the idea behind Rethinking Leadership: Insights and Application of New Perspectives, a June 9 conference sponsored by the University of Wisconsin-Madison Division of Continuing Studies.
 A wide range of sessions will give both aspiring and established leaders a chance to explore key issues not often included in traditional seminars.

 How much information should you share with employees?
 How do you inspire newer employees who have a different sense of loyalty?
 How do you rebuild trust after it has been lost or facilitate a meeting that has gotten bogged down?
-In the comfort of Madison’s Monona Terrace Convention Center, experienced presenters will address these and other provocative topics in a discussion-oriented format.
+In Madison’s Monona Terrace Convention Center, experienced presenters will address these and other provocative topics in a discussion-oriented format.
 Participants can attend three of the 15 sessions, along with a lunch and a keynote speech by community leader Oscar Mireles.

 “The sessions at Rethinking Leadership are more focused and edgy than what you’d find at most leadership conferences,” says event director Laura V. Page.
 “They reflect the wide range of skills necessary to be a good leader, from technical to personal to interpersonal.”